Oulu Mining Summit 2023

 - Minerals losses and energy utilization in mining industry

-- Rock dynamics and its applications to mining industry
+- Rock dynamics and deep mining

 - Rock support

-- Rock fragmentation by blasting
+- Rock blasting and fragmentation

-- Rock mass evaluation and muography
+- Rock mass evaluation

 - Case studies in mines